Skip to main content

 • contact your integrated care board (ICB) – find your local ICB

-• search online for NHS treatment for foot pain near you
+• search online for NHS treatment from a physiotherapist or podiatrist (foot specialist) near you